The Curse of the White Van

 Annoying

 Of course there are also vans in other colors.
 Not even mentioning motor vehicles in general.
 Or traffic signs, advertisements, trash cans, traffic lights, lampposts, signposts, parking meters.
-And let’s not talk about all those fellow humans who move rather undecoratively through the scene.
+And let’s not talk about all those fellow humans who move rather undecoratively through your scene.
 But nothing attracts so much attention in such an annoying way as a white van.

 Worthless

 Wonderful, such an evening photo of the Theatre Square during the film festival.
 The beautifully illuminated Doelen concert hall, the Tiger logo, the reflections on the square, even the roof of the railway station is visible.
 But the image is completely worthless because there is a white van on it.
-One that even brought its older brother!
+One that even brought its big brother!

 Take it to the bridge